Authored by the expert who managed and guided the team behind the Mauritania Property Pack

 Which areas in Mauritania are gentrifying in 2026?

-As of early 2026, the top neighborhoods in Mauritania showing the clearest signs of gentrification are the edges of Ksar (where commercial spillover from Tevragh-Zeina is intensifying), parts of Riyad near improved road connections, and selected pockets of El Mina that have benefited from structured upgrading programs.
+As of early 2026, the neighborhoods in Mauritania showing the clearest signs of gentrification are the edges of Ksar (where commercial activity is spilling over from the city center), parts of Riyad that benefit from new road connections, and selected pockets of El Mina where a formal neighborhood restructuring program has been underway for several years.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Mauritania.